MicrosoftLearning/APL-2002-develop-aspnet-core-consumes-api/Instructions/Labs/02-implement-http-operations.md

 ---
 lab:
-    title: 'Exercise: Implement HTTP operations in ASP.NET Core Blazor apps'
+    title: 'Exercise: Implement HTTP operations in ASP.NET Core Blazor Web apps'
-    module: 'Module: Implement HTTP operations in ASP.NET Core Blazor apps'
+    module: 'Module: Implement HTTP operations in ASP.NET Core Blazor Web apps'
 ---

-In this exercise, you learn how to add code to an ASP.NET Core Blazor  app to create the HTTP client and perform `GET`, `POST`, `PUT`, and `DELETE` operations.
+In this exercise, you learn how to add code to an ASP.NET Core Blazor Web app to create the HTTP client and perform `GET`, `POST`, `PUT`, and `DELETE` operations.
 This code is added to the *.razor.cs* code-behind files.
 The code to render the data in the *.razor* files is complete.

 ## Objectives

 After you complete this exercise, you will be able to:

 * Implement `IHttpClientFactory` as the HTTP client
-* Implement HTTP operations in ASP.NET Blazor apps
+* Implement HTTP operations in ASP.NET Blazor Web apps

 ## Prerequisites